workshivani25-arch/If-a-person-applies-for-a-loan-what-signs-suggest-they-may-struggle-to-repay-it-/README.md

 9. Funnel queries for application and model-stage reporting.
 10. Advanced analytical queries for cohort analysis and model monitoring.

-The aim is that every SQL file should be readable enough for a beginner, but strong enough to show professional analytics thinking.

 ## Tableau Dashboard Plan

-The Tableau dashboard will be designed for a banking stakeholder, not just for decoration.

 Planned dashboard pages: